hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 {{< figure src="/images/writing/artistic-style-transfer/vgg-architecture.png" title="VGG Network Architectures." extra-class="add-background" >}}

-It is trivial for us to get access to this truncated model because Keras comes with a set of pretrained models, including the VGG16 model we're interested in.
-Note that by setting `include_top=False` in the code below, we don't include any of the fully-connected layers.
+It is trivial for us to get access to this truncated model because Keras provides a set of pretrained models, including the VGG16 model we need.
+By setting `include_top=False` in the code, Keras lets us exclude the unnecessary fully-connected layers, giving us exactly the portion of the network required for our purposes.

 ```